-Undergraduate and graduate students may use University of New Hampshire's main campus in Durham's resources and programs.
+Undergraduate and graduate students as well as staff and faculty may use University of New Hampshire's main campus in Durham's resources and programs.
 SHARPP's 24 hour hotline is available to all students and can be reached at 603-862-7233.